 A killer whale's large teeth are conical and interlocking.
 Toothed whales have only one set of teeth; they are not replaced once lost.

 The number of teeth varies among individuals.
-There are usually 10 to 14 teeth on each side of each jaw (40-56 teeth total).
+There are usually 10 to 14 teeth on each side of each jaw (40 to 56 teeth total).

 A killer whale does not chew its food — instead its teeth are adapted to grasp prey and tear its food into smaller chunks.